ereali-aneo/testcheckout/README.md

 ## Expected Results

-The workflow will show side-by-side:
+The workflow we expect side-by-side:
 - ✅ Correct behavior (without ref)
 - ❌ Problematic behavior (with ref)